 Andrew Taylor, The Spectator

-Hin myrku djúp, the Icelandic edition of Hidden Depths, has been shortlisted for the Iceland Noir Icepick Award for best translated crime fiction in Iceland.
+Hin myrku djúp, the Icelandic edition of Hidden Depths, was awarded the Iceland Noir Icepick Award for best translated crime fiction in Iceland.

 - The Soundings Audio Book, read by Anne Dover, was published on 1st June 2007, available from the publisher on cassette or CD, or as an audio download from Amazon